Causal Claims in Economics

 \subsubsection{Embedding-Based Matching Methodology}

 To map the free-text variable descriptions to the standardized codes, we employed an embedding-based matching approach using vector representations of the texts.
-We utilized the OpenAI text embedding model \texttt{text-embedding-3 large}, which generates 1,024-dimensional vector embeddings that capture the semantic meaning of the text.
-Embeddings were generated for: (i) the free-text descriptions of the source and sink variables extracted by the LLM, (ii) the official descriptions of JEL codes, enhanced by concatenating descriptions from higher-level codes to provide richer context, and (iii) the summaries of OpenAlex Topics.
+We utilized the OpenAI text embedding model \texttt{text-embedding-3 large}, which generates 3,072-dimensional vector embeddings that capture the semantic meaning of the text.
+Embeddings were generated for: (i) the free-text descriptions of the source and sink nodes extracted by the LLM, and (ii) the official descriptions of JEL codes, enhanced by concatenating descriptions from higher-level codes to provide richer context.

-We calculated the cosine similarity between the embeddings of the variable descriptions and the embeddings of the JEL codes and OpenAlex Topics.\footnote{Cosine similarity measures the cosine of the angle between two vectors, providing a value between $-1$ and $1$, where higher values indicate greater similarity.} We assigned the variable to the codes/topics with the highest similarity scores.
+We calculated the cosine similarity between the embeddings of the variable descriptions and the embeddings of the JEL codes.\footnote{Cosine similarity measures the cosine of the angle between two vectors, providing a value between $-1$ and $1$, where higher values indicate greater similarity.} We assigned the variable to the codes with the highest similarity scores.